athomasq/athomasq.github.io/essays/sterner-stuff.md

 <br/>

-**35.** A third, less benign set of explanations invokes the unintended consequences of technological and financial leverage.
+**35.** A third, less benign set of explanations invokes the sheer power of software and money in the modern world.

-**36.** In tech, [Jeff Hammerbacher](https://twitter.com/hackingdata) wrote: "The best minds of my generation are thinking about how to make people click ads".
+**36.** At the cutting edge of software, [Jeff Hammerbacher](https://twitter.com/hackingdata) wrote: "The best minds of my generation are thinking about how to make people click ads".
 It feels so wasteful.

 **37.** Finance is similar: there's a tremendous amount of ingenuity and innovation in that field, but to what end?
 Making a few rich people marginally richer and a few other rich people marginally poorer?

-**38.** Together, finance and technology have hoovered up lots of talent and lots of capital.
+**38.** Together, finance and software have hoovered up lots of talent and lots of capital.
 They're the most influential industries in the world right now.
-As go finance and technology, so goes the productive frontier of our economy.
+As go finance and software, so goes the productive frontier of our economy.

-**39.** And for both good and bad, both of these industries are driven by what [Venkatesh Rao](https://twitter.com/vgr) brilliantly dubs [soft technology](https://breakingsmart.com/en/season-1/a-new-soft-technology/).
+**39.** And for both good and bad, both of these industries are examples of what [Venkatesh Rao](https://twitter.com/vgr) identifies as [soft technology](https://breakingsmart.com/en/season-1/a-new-soft-technology/).
 Which means they offer a very specific kind of operating leverage.

 **40.** This is key.
 The leverage offered by software at web scale, and by money at institutional scale, means that even small improvements or advantages can lead to immense returns for practitioners.

-**41.** It's easier (and safer) to aim for those small improvements than to swing for the fences -- which is why smart and ambitious individuals choose that option, and why institutions encourage them (while actively penalizing the non-conformists).
+**41.** It's easier (and safer) to aim for those small improvements than to swing for the fences -- which is why smart and self-interested individuals choose that option.

 **42.** As a result we seem to have traded step-function change for marginal efficiencies.